BenedictWilkins/pyfuncschedule/README.md

 Note that `time()` will always resolve to the time of the most recent call to `foo`, or at `t=0` if it is used at the beginning of the schedule.

-## Parsing and Running Func Schedules
+## Parsing and running func schedules

+DOCUMENTATION COMING SOON...